 The cobbled-together name of this region approximately covers what used to be known as Provence and includes the territory that stretches from the Southern Alps to the so-called Riviera.
 Its capital, Marseille, is followed closely in size by Nice, and the region is popular with visitors from around the world, who gather here for sunshine, of course, but also for the picturesque towns of its interior.

 From Faye Haines at Delve into Europe: One of the largest southern French cities, Avignon is also among its most beautiful.
 It is best known for its famous bridge, the Pont St Bénézet, the remnants of a bridge that once spanned the river Rhône.
 Only four of its 22 arches survive, the rest having collapsed into the river by the 17th century.

 The bridge is the setting of a medieval song, “Sur le Pont d’Avignon”, about people dancing on the bridge (and one of the first songs any French child learns).
 Something was lost in translation somewhere down the line as the original lyric was ‘sous le pont’ rather than ‘sur’ – so the dancing was meant to take place under the bridge, not on it.

-The view of the bridge with the cathedral, Notre Dame des Doms, and the Palais des Papes (Popes’ Palace), is one of the highlights of a visit to Avignon, and is a 20-minute walk across the river from the city centre.
+The view of the bridge with the cathedral, Notre Dame des Doms, and the Palais des Papes (Popes’ Palace), is one of the highlights of a visit to Avignon, and is a 20-minute walk across the river from the city center.
 As you cross the bridge, you can also see Mont Ventoux, the highest mountain in the region.